AndersenLab/PEmRNA-seq-nf/README.md

 * --ref

-Reference genome from WormBase
+Reference genome from WormBase https://wormbase.org/

 * --vcf

-VCF file from CeNDR.
-This VCF file and the reference genome are used to generate SNVs-substituted genome for each strain.
+VCF file from CeNDR https://www.elegansvariation.org/data/release/latest This VCF file and the reference genome are used to generate SNVs-substituted genome for each strain.

 * --gtf